Feeling extra tired recently? Having trouble concentrating or finding motivation to work hard?

 “Trust people to make decisions in your absence.
 When I go away I always say to the team, ‘The worst decision is no decision.
 Make a choice and go with it.
 I'll back you up even if I’d have chosen differently.’
 The point is, I’m away, and I accept what happens in my absence.”

 Leaving your work email alone for a full day might seem scary, but if you give one or two key contacts an emergency phone number to reach you on, they should know to leave you alone unless it's urgent.

-If you’re really feeling the exhaustion long-term, maybe it’s time to consider a longer break.
+If you’re really feeling the long-term stress and exhaustion, maybe it’s time to consider a longer break.
 A sabbatical might be the right option, giving you time and space to relax, recover and rethink where your career is headed.

-Catching the signs of burnout early, and acting accordingly, will do you the world of good in your personal and professional life.
+Catching the signs of burnout early, and acting accordingly, will do you the world of good in your home life and professional life.